-[For at least 90 days if you have committed your first violation of an out-of-service order.

-For at least one year if you have committed two violations of an out-of-service order in a ten-year period.

-For at least three years if you have committed three or more violations of an out-of-service order in a ten-year period].
+- For at least 90 days if you have committed your first violation of an out-of-service violation order. - For at least one year if you have committed two outof-service violation orders in a ten-year period. - For at least three years if you have committed three or more out-of-service violation orders in a ten-year period.

-1.2.5 - Railroad-highway Grade Crossing Violations
+2.2.5 - Railroad-highway Grade Crossing Violations